RomaMalasarte/RomaMalasarte.github.io/essays/ReflectionAI.md

 I use AI to provide me examples on different functions to refresh my memory aside from looking at the documentation.
 For this class, all the documentation we need is provided and accessible

   10. Explaining code

-Yes, I deifnitely have used AI to explain code to me.
+I have used AI to explain code the same way I ask it to generate examples for my to strengthen my understanding on concepts.

   11. Writing code

 Yes, I have asked AI to write example code or code that is relevant to what I am working on.
 When we would go between CSS and HTML classes, I was confused on how HTML functions could be designed through the CSS classes and AI was able to show me that using ID's in the div or containers, allowed me to edit through the CSS style class.

   12. Documenting code

-No
+I

   13. Quality assurance

-yes
+Aside from ESlint errors

   14. Other uses in ICS 314 not listed above